Go Ad-Free

 Studies Don’t Support Stronger Bones from Vitamin D Supplements:

-Millions of people take both vitamin D and calcium supplements in an effort to maintain strong bones as they age.
-But a new meta-analysis of 81 randomized controlled trials involving over 50,000 participants concludes “that vitamin D supplementation does not prevent fractures or falls, or have clinically meaningful effects on bone mineral density” (The Lancet Diabetes & Endocrinology, online Oct.
-4, 2018).
-This was true even in studies that used doses of 800 IU vitamin D daily.
+But six years ago, a meta-analysis of 81 randomized controlled trials involving over 50,000 participants concluded “that vitamin D supplementation does not prevent fractures or falls, or have clinically meaningful effects on bone mineral density” (The Lancet Diabetes & Endocrinology, online Oct.
+4, 2018 This was true even in studies that used doses of 800 IU vitamin D daily.

 Can supplements adequately replace the vitamin D that human skin makes when it is exposed to sunshine?
-We don’t have the studies to answer that question.
+We don’t have studies to answer that question.

 Task Force Didn’t Recommend Vitamin D for Stronger Bones:

-Studies showed that 400 IU of vitamin D and 1000 mg of calcium daily do not prevent osteoporotic fractures.
-Such supplements might increase the risk of kidney stones, however.
-Some research suggests that 400 IU of vitamin D as a daily supplement is not enough to achieve optimal blood levels of circulating 25-hydroxyvitamin D (Nutrients, Dec.
+Some research suggested that 400 IU of vitamin D as a daily supplement is not enough to achieve optimal blood levels of circulating 25-hydroxyvitamin D (Nutrients, Dec.
 2015).
 Individuals vary greatly in their response to vitamin D supplements.
-Consequently, the dose should be personalized to achieve 25-hydroxyvitamin D levels over 30 ng/ml.
+Consequently, the dose might need to be personalized to achieve 25-hydroxyvitamin D levels over 30 ng/ml.

 Karen commented: